Gerald Gardiner, Baron Gardiner

-Gerald Austin Gardiner, Baron Gardiner, CH, PC, QC (30 May 1900 – 7 January 1990) was a British Labour politician, who served as Lord High Chancellor of Great Britain from 1964 to 1970 and during that time he introduced into British law as many reforms as any Lord Chancellor had done before or since.
-In that position he embarked on a great programme of reform, most importantly setting up the Law Commission in 1965.
+Gerald Austin Gardiner, Baron Gardiner, CH, PC, QC (30 May 1900 – 7 January 1990) was a British Labour politician, who served as Lord High Chancellor of Great Britain from 1964 to 1970.
+In that position he embarked on a programme of reform, most importantly setting up the Law Commission in 1965.

 Early life and education

+Gardiner was born in Chelsea, London.
 His father was Robert Septimus Gardiner (died 16 November 1939) and his mother was Alice von Ziegesar (died 31 January 1953), daughter of Count von Ziegesar and granddaughter of Dionysius Lardner.
-Gardiner was born in Chelsea, London and attended Harrow School.
-When his father visited him at Harrow he noticed a copy of The Nation, later incorporated into the New Statesman, lying around and yelled that no other son of his would attend a school where such publications were openly displayed; Gerald's two brothers were sent to Eton.
+He attended Harrow School.

 While Gardiner was at Magdalen College, Oxford in the 1920s, he became president of the Oxford Union and of the Oxford University Dramatic Society.
 He was rusticated (suspended) in 1921, and was again threatened with rustication in November 1922, for publishing a pamphlet attacking restrictions on women undergraduates.
 A woman undergraduate had suffered the same fate a few days previously for climbing into a men's college after a dance.
 Gardiner rushed to her defence and the Vice-Chancellor, Lewis Richard Farnell, notoriously out of touch with the post-war generation, asked Gardiner to leave at 06:00; any later, Farnell knew, would have meant a sympathetic funeral procession several hundred strong.
 The girl to whose defence Gardiner had come was Dilys Powell, who later became a film critic.
 Gardiner graduated with a fourth-class degree in jurisprudence in 1923.

 While occupying the position of Chancellor of the Open University, he took a degree in the Social Sciences, at the age of 76.